Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     c.
 The "else" statement executes if the "if-else" statements all evaluate to "False".

-## Finalizing Code Snippet
+## Finalizing the Code

-If you have followed the instructions correctly, then your file should look like the following:
+If you have followed the instructions correctly, then your file should look similar to the following:

 ```py
 import random